dhcpack/FastEGNN_ICML/README.md

 **3. Water-3D Dataset**

-Download this dataset from [link](https://springernature.figshare.com/ndownloader/files/3195389) and place it in your data dir
+Follow the instruction introduced [here](https://github.com/tumaer/lagrangebench/tree/main/gns_data) to download the .tfrecord format Water-3D data and transform them to .h5.
+Place the .h5 format data in your data directory.

 Train and Evaluate Model: